Previous Page Next Page

 When collecting and handling sensitive images, the APS specialist refers to OP-2118 Sensitive Images on the DFPS intranet.

-The APS specialist consults with the supervisor if it is necessary to take sensitive photos without following this procedure.
-Deviation from this procedure is allowed only in rare cases, when photos are critical and the procedure prevents photos from being taken at the initial face-to-face contact or within an appropriate time after that.
+Deviation from this procedure is allowed only in rare cases when photos are critical and the procedure prevents photos from being taken at the initial face-to-face contact or within an appropriate time afterward.

 See 9600 Supervisor Consultations.